agupta-git/cdp-data-pipeline/README.md

 ## Implementation
 **Prerequisites:**
 - A modern browser such as Google Chrome and Firefox.
-- An existing CDP environment.
+- An existing CDP environment and knowledge of its basic functions.
 - Add member_profile.csv to your storage bucket.
 TODO - add this file.
+- Add data dictionary - TODO - add this file in CSV format

 Steps to create this data pipeline, are as follows:
 > Please note that this data pipeline's documentation is in accordance with CDP Runtime Version 7.2.12.

-**Step #1 - Setup NiFi Flow**
+### Step #1 - Setup NiFi Flow
 - Create or use a Data Hub Cluster with NiFi.
 Following Data Hub Cluster type was used in this exercise - "7.2.12 - Flow Management Light Duty with Apache NiFi, Apache NiFi Registry".
 - Go to NiFi user interface and import NiFi-CDPH.json flow.
-Right click anywhere in the pane and select Upload Template to do this.
 TODO - add JSON file.
 - NiFi-CDPH.json uses PutS3Object processor to connect to an existing Amazon S3 bucket. **Please change the properties in this processor to use your own bucket.**
 - If you don't use Amazon S3 storage, please replace PutS3Object processor with a processor of your own choice.
 Refer [NiFi docs](https://nifi.apache.org/docs.html) for details.
 For quick reference, here are the frequently used processors to write to a file system -